samfolo/autodep/README.md

   <br>The following fields can be specified either at the top-level of `onCreate`, or with more specificity under the `onCreate.module`, `onCreate.fixture` and `onCreate.test` sub-fields:

   - `name` - the name of the rule you wish to be created.
 Should correspond to a key in `manage.schema`
-  - `targetFormat` - a format string for the value which should be passed to the `name` field of the new build rule.
-The typing of the field will be the first entry in its corresponding schema field entry at `manage.schema[key].name`.
+  - `targetFormat` - a formatter string representing the value which should be passed to the `name` field of the new build rule.
+The typing of the field will be the first item in `manage.schema[key].name`, or the default.
     There are a few magic tokens available to help format the target, derived from the relative path of the target Node.js file:

     - `<basename>` - the name of the file, complete with file extension
     - `<filename>` - the name of the file, without file extension
-    - `<firstname>` - the first part of the filename, before the first `.`, if there are several in the basename, e.g. `FirstName.spec.tsx`
+    - `<firstname>` - the first part of the filename, before the first `"."`, if there are several in the basename, e.g. `FirstName.spec.tsx`
     - `<path>` - the full path to the dependency, relative to the `BUILD` file.
 For sibling files, this will be identical to the `<basename>`.

-      These will be interpolated appropriately at runtime.
+    <br>These will be interpolated appropriately at runtime.

-  - `explicitDeps` - Whether the new rule should be created with the `srcs` explicitly listed, or whether it should be created using the specified `globMatcher` configuration.
-Defaults to `true`, as this is the optimal setting for build-system-dependent projects.
-When set to false, the typing of the `srcs` field will be the first entry in its corresponding schema field entry at `manage.schema[key].srcs`.
+  - `explicitDeps` - Whether the new rule should be created with the `srcs` explicitly listed, or whether it should be created using the specified `onCreate.globMatchers` configuration.
+Defaults to `true`, as granularity is the optimal approach for build-system-dependent projects.
+When set to false, the typing of the `srcs` field will be the first item in `manage.schema[key].srcs`, or the default.
   - `omitEmptyFields` - Whether the new rule should omit the keyword argument if its value is empty.
 For `array` types, this would be an array of length `0`; for `string` types, this would be a string of length `0`.
     - Currently unimplemented as of August 2022.
   - `globMatchers` - if `explicitDeps` is set to true, a user is able to specify the values of the `exclude` and `include` fields in a [glob declaration](https://please.build/lexicon.html#please-builtins).
 These use the familiar `glob` matcher syntax. `glob` fields validate potential files by:
     - checking whether `include` field has a length greater than `1`,
-    - checking at least one entry matches the candidate file,
+    - checking at least one entry matches the candidate filename,
-    - checking whether the `exclude` field either has a lengthh of `0`, OR than every entry fails to match the candidate file.
+    - checking whether the `exclude` field either has a length of `0`, OR that every entry fails to match the candidate filename.
   - `subinclude` - For specifying imports needed for the newly created build rule to work within the project.
 If the import already exists in the `BUILD` file within a `subinclude` statement, then it will be skipped, else the specified imports will be added to the `BUILD` file, either by creating a new `subinclude`, or merging the imports into any existing `subinclude`.

   <br>The following fields can be specified either at the top-level of `onCreate` or with more specificity, under the `onCreate.module` and `onCreate.fixture` sub-fields.
 They don't make much sense in the context of a `test` rule:

   - `initialVisibility` - the value which should be passed to the `visibility` field of the new build rule.
-The typing of the field will be the first entry in its corresponding schema field entry at `manage.schema[key].visibility`.
+The typing of the field will be the first item in `manage.schema[key].visibility`, or the default.
   - `testOnly` - the value which should be passed to the `testOnly` field of the new build rule.
-The typing of the field will be the first entry in its corresponding schema field entry at `manage.schema[key].testOnly`.
+The typing of the field will be the first item in `manage.schema[key].testOnly`, or the default.

   ```yaml
   onCreate: